 Museum & Collector Specialties is a part-time "hobby" business designed to serve individuals and institutions involved in the avocational or interpretative use of historic field artillery.

 In one form or another we have been working with historic field artillery since 1959.
 Our concern for practical and safety issues relating to the use of historic artillery prompted publication of the first modern comprehensive users guide for muzzle-loading artillery in 1970, The Complete Cannoneer.
 This publication has grown through three editions and is now in the second printing of the third (1991) edition, entitled: The More Complete Cannoneer.
 The third edition is available from some specialty book dealers.
-A fourth edition is planned for printing in late 2013 and will be available from this site.
+A fourth edition is expected in late 2015 and will be available from this site.

 Over the past forty years we have owned, repaired, restored, or re-created more than fifty historic field guns , their carriages and support vehicles.
 In most cases we have assessed their firing and maneuver characteristics as well.
 In this process we have learned quite a bit and can share some of this with others through a supply catalog for gun carriage castings and replacement parts.
-The product line is over 150 parts for US field gun carriages from Rev War to 1918.
+The product line is over 250 parts for US field gun carriages from Rev War to 1918 and is occasionally revised.
 The parts we offer are new castings , taken directly off of original surviving parts.
 Our thirty-four page Gun Carriage Castings Catalog is frequently revised as we restore or re-create additional original carriage types.

 | || || |